prometheusresearch/baseline-codebase/src/rex.widget/test/test_mutation.rst

   >>> print(mutation(Request.blank('/'))) # doctest: +ELLIPSIS
   Traceback (most recent call last):
   ...
-  HTTPMethodNotAllowed: The server could not comply with the request since it is either malformed or otherwise incorrect.
+  webob.exc.HTTPMethodNotAllowed: The server could not comply with the request since it is either malformed or otherwise incorrect.

 ::